RakhithJK/BishopFox-sliver-wiki/Armory.md

 #### Removing Packages

-You remove packages installed by the `armory` using the `aliases rm` and `extensions rm` commands depending on if the package is an alias or an extension.
+You remove packages installed from the `armory` using the `aliases rm` and `extensions rm` commands depending on if the package is an alias or an extension.
 You can list installed aliases and extensions by running `aliases` and `extensions` respectfully.

 ## Private Armories